-Lisburn College, UK

-Development of Lisburn College in Northern Ireland, UK

-The Project Entity in which BBGI SCA is the lead sponsor is financing, developing and operating Lisburn College in Northern Ireland for a period of 25 years.
+Lisburn College, UK Description Development of Lisburn College in Northern Ireland, UK The Project Entity in which BBGI SCA is the lead sponsor is financing, developing and operating Lisburn College in Northern Ireland for a period of 25 years.
 The project is linked to the East Down Colleges project and was awarded under one procurement process.
 All the buildings are designed to be energy efficient and environmentally friendly, as well as providing an environment which enables the teaching and learning experience to be exciting and progressive.
 They will also provide a space where students can engage in learning in a way that develops, stretches and excites their imagination.
 Senior funding is provided by bank debt facilities.

-Date Operational April 2010

-Date of Concession Expiry May 2036
+Status Operational Type Availability-based Financial Close April 2008 Date Operational April 2010 Date of Concession Expiry May 2036

-Design and Build Contractor Farrans (Construction) Limited
+Design and Build ContractorFarrans (Construction) Limited